DragonDev07/Learn-AI-Python/README.md

 # Learn-AI-Python
-A repository to put my projects while I learn AI in python
+A repository to put my projects while I learn AI in python(From Codecademy)